Drewsky33/Useful-Python-Functions/Statistical Functions.md

 ```

-## Calculating the variance: Distance from the mean
+## Calculating the variance: Average Squared Distance from the mean

 ``` python
 def get_variance(array):